btopro/lab2/README.md

 # FILL THINGS OUT BELOW THIS LINE AND DO IT IN MARKDOWN

 ## Working definition of Git and what it's done for
-Git is a free and open source distributed version control system designed to handle every projects
+Git is a free and open source distributed version control system designed to handle every project.

 ## What do you think the top 3 reasons to use GitHub / GitLab are?
-1. Version control
+1. Source control
-2. Collaborate
-3. Code review
+2. Collaboration with other developers
+3. Allows you to promote your code for others to view

 ## What is a Pull Request?
-Pull requests let you tell others about changes you've pushed to a branch in a repository
+Pull requests allow you to tell other users about changes you've pushed to a repository, which leads to collaberation and review on possible changes.

-a pull request lets other users know that youve made changes and what those changes are.

 ## Links to relevent Github / git tutorials
 - [Github](https://github.com/)